 The Pomeranian costs only begin when you buy them, and the real challenge comes with maintaining this little dog.
 Here’s what to expect from paying for a Pomeranian’s maintenance.

 When it comes to dog food, Pomeranians are among the most affordable of dog breeds, and one cup of food is all that a Pom needs daily.
+A fully grown Pomeranian, weighing about 5 kg will generally eat between 70g – 120g per day.

 Dog kibble of the highest quality costs between $2 and $3 per pound.
 To feed your Pomeranian for around 120 days, buy a bag weighing 30 pounds and pay $55.
 So, for 120 days of meals, you’ll only need to pay $55.
 When it comes to feeding a Pomeranian, having one will not break the wallet.
+Here’s a breakdown of what their diet will cost per day;

 Regular grooming is an additional cost.
 You must keep your Pomeranian coat in good condition if you want it to appear its best.
-You may save money by doing it yourself or hiring a professional groomer for between $50 to $150 every session.
+You may save money by doing it yourself or hiring a professional groomer for between $50 and $150 every session.

 Welcome to Pets Online, a team of pet parents, animal lovers and veterinarians devoted to providing you with everything you need to know about pets.